profunccdata/Knowledge_Based_Systems/README.md

 [ back to Table of Contents](#toc)

 <a name="chapter9"></a>
-## Chapter 9:  Machine Learning Classifier Using Tensorflow
+## Chapter 9:  Machine Learning Classifier Using Tensorflow - See Data Science on GCP

 <p></p>
 <p></p>